 Objectives and Content

-- perform experiments to determine oil production from core plugs
+¿ can perform experiments to determine the production and storage capacity of core samples.

-- interpret experiments on multiphase flow in porous rocks
+¿ can interpret experiments with multi-phase flow in porous rocks.

 Required Previous Knowledge